joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 * [MySQL](http://www.mysql.com/) is a popular SQL implementation.
 * [Sequel Pro](http://www.sequelpro.com) is a great MySQL client.

-If you liked this post you can follow me on Twitter [@joshualande](http://twitter.com/joshualande).
+If you liked this post, feel free to share this with your followers!

+Or you can follow me on Twitter [@joshualande](http://twitter.com/joshualande).